-So what does a SOCKS proxy server do?
+So what is a SOCKS proxy server and what does it do?
 It creates a connection to any other server that stands behind a firewall, and exchanges network packets between the client and the actual server.

 What is a SOCKS5 proxy and how are they used?

 SOCKS proxies are usually needed where a TCP connection is prohibited and data can be reached only through UDP.
 Sadly, in some cases, such a connection is generally used for illegal reasons, such as torrent streaming.
 Fortunately, using SOCKS5 proxies is not illegal as they are just a tool which allows for a specific way to connect to the internet.